Fashion October movement pushes again against cheap

 But a movement called Slow Fashion October is a keep-off against the fast-style industry and its environmental consequences.

-Hunter became extra concerned in a sluggish fashion after she devoted herself to not buying new apparel for 12 months.
+Hunter became extra concerned sluggishly after she devoted herself to not buying new apparel for 12 months.

 “I found myself stumbling via, trying to sew a few ski pants,” stated Hunter.